-As you might be interested in a different set of goals than the ones mentioned above it’s important to help develop techniques that will allow you to identify your own goals.
-Generally speaking career goals are distinguished between four categories.
+As you might be interested in a different set of goals than the ones mentioned above, it’s important to help develop techniques that will allow you to identify your own goals.
+Generally speaking, career goals can be split into four categories:

-Being productive at work can help you maintain your job and as such, identifying objectives that will help you focus on your productivity is an important first step for all professionals.
-Productivity goals refer to your ability to produce results that are determined by your employer in a specific time-frame that may be imposed by the client or the employer.
+Being productive at work can help you maintain your performance and, therefore, identifying objectives that will help you produce results is an important first step for all professionals.
+Productivity goals refer to your ability to consistently work to certain standards or deadlines that may be imposed by the client or the employer.

-Similar to productivity, efficiency refers to your ability to achieve results in the workplace.
-But, what makes efficiency different is that it is crucial in progressing your career.
+In a similar vein to productivity, efficiency refers to your ability to achieve results in the workplace.
+But what makes efficiency different is that it is crucial in progressing your career.
 Efficiency goals have to do with the speed, accuracy and consistency with which you can produce strong results to a high standard.

-Goal setting doesn’t have to be difficult; it simply needs to reflect your priorities in life as this is the only way to ensure that you’ll be passionate about achieving them.
+As you can see, goal setting doesn’t have to be difficult; it simply needs to reflect your priorities in life, as this is the only way to ensure that you’ll be passionate about reaching them.
 The best way to achieve that is with self-motivation, although you can implement a few of these strategies as well.

 What career goals have you set for yourself?
 Have you ever made any mistakes while pursuing your goals?
-Let me know in the comment section below.
+Let us know in the comment section below..